-At the initial stage, we’ll ask you a few simple questions such as your name, address and date of birth as well as how much cash you need to borrow and how many weeks you’d like to repay over.
-Once completed you’ll know in minutes if you have been accepted in principle.
+At the initial stage, we’ll ask you a few simple questions such as your name, address, date of birth, how much cash you need to borrow and how many weeks you’d like to repay the money over.
+Once completed, you’ll know in minutes if you’ve been accepted in principle.

-The name might sound complex, but it’s one of the easiest kinds of borrowing to understand.
+The name might sound complex, but it’s actually one of the easiest kinds of borrowing to understand.
 An unsecured personal loan is when you borrow money which you haven’t secured against something you own, such as a car.